-Spending a weekend in the Adirondacks is one of the best ways to connect with nature, and you can’t beat Lake Placid’s fall foliage!
-We’d love to take you on a little weekend road trip through this part of the Adirondacks.
+Spending a weekend in the Adirondacks is one of the best ways to connect with nature, and you can’t beat Lake Placid’s location in the center of it all.

 Ready to explore the Adirondacks?
 Here’s a map of all the places we’ve covered in this post.

-Day 1: Spend your afternoon in Keene, New York and the Adirondack High Peaks
+Day 1: Spend your afternoon in Keene and the Adirondack High Peaks

-If you’re looking for quirky Adirondack gifts and furniture, will also need to pay a visit to Dartbrook Rustic Goods.
-They’ve been crafting wood in the traditional Adirondack style since the 1920s, and the store is beautiful and fun to explore.
+If you’re looking for quirky Adirondack gifts and beautiful furniture, you must visit Dartbrook Rustic Goods.
+They’ve been crafting wood in the traditional Adirondack style since the 1920s, and the store is gorgeous and fun to explore.

-For weekend provisions, pay a visit to Cedar Run Bakery, where you’ll find a nice selection of local beer, good chocolate, and fresh-baked bread.
+For weekend provisions, visit Cedar Run Bakery, where you’ll find a nice selection of local beer, good chocolate, and fresh-baked bread.

 Take an Easy Day Hike up Owl’s Head in Keene